-Find out about organisations, support groups, books, videos and other resources to help you cope with a brain tumour and treatment.
+Organisations, support groups and books to help you cope with a brain tumour and its treatment.

 Brain tumour support organisations